Geometrically bounding 3-manifold, volume and Betti number: A key lemma

 The $\mathbb{Z}_2^4$-coloring $\delta$ on the polytope $nP$ in Proposition \ref{remark:1} is called an \emph{admissible extension} of $\lambda$ or a \emph{natural $\mathbb{Z}_2^4$-coloring associated to $\lambda$} (say a \emph{natural $\mathbb{Z}_2^4$-extension} of $\lambda$ for short).

-From this proposition, on one hand, the existence and the uniqueness of the admissible extension, as being demonstrated in Example \ref{example:7}, make sense.
+From this proposition, on one hand, the existence and the uniqueness of the admissible extension make sense.
 On the other hand the orientability of a real toric manifold can be detected easily by the characteristic matrix.
 In particular, $(1,1,0)$, $(1,0,1)$ and $(0,1,1)$ in $\mathbb{Z}_2^3$, which are the binary form of 3, 5 and 6, are the only three elements whose item sum are $0$ mod 2.
 So a characteristic vector corresponding to a non-orientable $\mathbb{Z}_2^3$-coloring, should contain at least one of 3, 5 and 6.
-Then by programming computation we select 2155, 392130 and 57507085 out of the 2165, 392170 and 57507285 $GL_3(\mathbb{Z}_2)$-equivalent classes over the polytopes $P$, $2P$ and $3P$ as discussed in Section 2.5 that are non-orientable manifolds.
-Those characteristic functions naturally have admissible extensions.
+Moreover, by Theorem \ref{theorem: ChoiP}, the Betti number of the orientable manifold recovered by the admissible extension, called as the natural $\mathbb{Z}_2^4$-extension $\delta$, can be computed clearly.
+And we show this routine in Example \ref{example:6} as a demonstration.